Phinix-BI/SanketBani/readme.md

 ## Use Cases

-- **Education:** Helps students learn Indian Sign Language in an interactive way.
+- **Education:** Helps students interactively learn Indian Sign Language.
 - **Accessibility:** Enables hearing and speech-impaired individuals to communicate with those who do not know sign language.
 - **Translation:** Acts as a translator for conversations between different communities.
 - **Awareness:** Promotes ISL adoption and awareness in workplaces, schools, and public spaces.